unlockopen/www.unlockopen.com-v4/src/articles/is-patronage.md

 ogImage:
 date: 2019-03-09
 image:
-    alt: "Detail of a painting by Ottavio Vannini which depicts Michelangelo presening a faun bust to the renaissance patron Lorenzo il Magnifico."
+  alt: 'Detail of a painting by Ottavio Vannini which depicts Michelangelo presening a faun bust to the renaissance patron Lorenzo il Magnifico.'
-    src: "./src/assets/images/articles/Ottavio_Vannini.jpg"
+  src: './src/assets/images/articles/Ottavio_Vannini.jpg'
   legend: "Michelangelo Presents Lorenzo il Magnifico his Faun Bust” (detail) by Ottavio Vannini, 1635.
 Lorenzo de' Medici was a powerful magnate, politician, and patron of the Italian Renaissance, especially known for supporting the work of Botticelli and Michelangelo."
-    credit: "\"Michelangelo Presents Lorenzo il Magnifico his Faun Bust\" (detail) by Ottavio Vannini, 1635"
+  credit: '"Michelangelo Presents Lorenzo il Magnifico his Faun Bust" (detail) by Ottavio Vannini, 1635'
-lede: "The Heartbleed bug underscored the fragility of relying solely on patronage for open source sustainability.
-The real breakthrough will come from businesses understanding how _they_ can benefit from contributing to open source and aligning their efforts accordingly."
+lede: 'The Heartbleed bug underscored the fragility of relying solely on patronage for open source sustainability.
+The real breakthrough will come from businesses understanding how _they_ can benefit from contributing to open source and aligning their efforts accordingly.'
 ---

 A couple of years ago, [Heartbleed](http://heartbleed.com/) epitomized a massive [open source](https://hackernoon.com/tagged/open-source) sustainability problem for critical parts of the internet infrastructure.
 The bug, which affected the popular OpenSSL cryptographic software library, notably [compromised the confidentiality of 4.5 million US patient records](http://time.com/3148773/report-devastating-heartbleed-flaw-was-used-in-hospital-hack/) and [cost the industry an estimated $500M](http://www.eweek.com/security/heartbleed-ssl-flaw-s-true-cost-will-take-time-to-tally).